vtsionis/zman/README.md

 #### `zman list`

 Get a list of all installed and loaded plugins.
-Intalled plugins that are not loaded will be grayed out in the list.
+Installed plugins that are not loaded will be grayed out in the list.
 Example:

 ![zman-list](https://github.com/vtsionis/zman/assets/101921146/3b66403a-6b18-490b-947d-0086634db040)